chrisistansell/Cyborg-Trackzeron/README.md

 This Readme is coutesy of MK's main Trackzeron GitHub project.
-I've made modifications to reflect the work I have done and had success with.
+I've made modifications to reflect the work I have done and had success with modifying the Azeron Cyborg.

 # TRACKzeron: Adding trackball functionality to the [Azeron Keypad](https://www.azeron.eu/)